baree99/CV/README.md

 ## Peter Barcsak

-As you read through my CV you might wonder how did I ended up studying Web Development to change my life.
-You may think I am completely new to it, but looking back, all in my previous jobs I learnt parts of it.
-How to solve problems via innovating systems, how to communicate effectively, how to be a team player, how to have an eye for detail and how to be a better and more knowledgeable person than I was the day before.
+As you read through my CV, you might wonder how I ended up deciding to change my life and study web development.
+You may think I'm completely new to it, but looking back, in all of my previous jobs I've learnt skills which I now use in programming every day.
+How to solve problems via innovating systems, how to communicate effectively, how to be a team player, how to have an eye for detail, and how to always be a better and more knowledgeable person than I was the day before.

 ## Skills